Vanishing Contributions: A Unified Framework for Smooth and Iterative Model Compression: Vanishing Contribution

-In this section, we present a set of preliminary experiments to validate the effectiveness of the proposed VCON technique.
-The main goal of these experiments is to evaluate how the inclusion of VCON modifies the training dynamics and affects model performance, with a particular focus on the influence of the hyperparameter $Q$, which governs the duration of the transition from the original to the compressed model.
-To do so, we evaluate unstructured pruning on the ViT-T/16 model using the CIFAR-10 dataset.
-We apply a layer-wise pruning STE strategy with a compression ratio of 95\% and we conduct a comparison with and without the use of the VCON technique.
-Details about dataset and training setup are in Appendix~\ref{app:datasets} and Appendix~\ref{app:hyperparam}, respectively.
+We perform a first experiment to analyze the influence of $Q$ variation on the training dynamics and model performance.
+To do so, we evaluate unstructured pruning on the ViT-T/16~\cite{dosovitskiyImageWorth16x162020} model using the CIFAR-10 dataset~\cite{krizhevskyLearningMultipleLayers2009}.
+We apply a layer-wise pruning STE strategy with a compression ratio of 95\% and compare with and without the VCON technique.
+Details about the dataset and training setup are in Appendix~\ref{app:datasets} and Appendix~\ref{app:hyperparam}, respectively.

 In the VCON setting, while the original blocks gradually fade out, the parallel counterpart progressively takes over and is trained throughout the process.
 Pruning via STE is naturally applied to the latter, which evolves dynamically during training.
 This reflects the core idea of VCON: enabling a smooth and flexible transition that integrates seamlessly with existing compression techniques.
-We performed the experiment using different values of $Q$ and we complete the vanishing phase after 4, 12, 25, and 40 epochs ($Q=1564,4692,9775,15640$), respectively.
-Figure~\ref{fig:training_graph} shows the validation-set accuracy curves evolving during the training process.
+We performed the experiment with different values of $Q$, completing the vanishing phase after 4, 12, 25, and 40 epochs ($ Q=1564, 4692, 9775, 15640$), respectively.
+Fig.~\ref{fig:training_graph} shows the validation-set accuracy curves evolving during the training process.

 All the configurations employing the VCON technique consistently outperform the baseline model without VCON, demonstrating the effectiveness of our approach in enhancing model performance.
 The improvement is evident across all values of the transition hyperparameter $Q$, confirming the general benefit of introducing a smooth transition.